TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 7 - Availability Management/1.7.1-standalone-system/_index.md

 ![availability ratio](1.7.1-fig-1.png)

-Let’s take an example.
+Let's take an example.
 In a year (defined as 365.25 days) a solution has a single downtime lasting 24 hours on a busy working day.

 So, the availability can be calculated as: